 - securing $2.3 billion in clean tech economic recovery bonds to help local governments attract business and create jobs;

 - focusing state level attention on the heavily polluted New River and securing funds to draw down nearly $4 million in federal grants to begin its clean up;

-- helping to keep students in school by empowering administrators with narrow discretion to consider alternatives to suspension and expulsion for certain student offenses;
+- helping to keep students in school by giving administrators narrow discretion to consider alternatives to suspension and expulsion for certain student offenses;

 - promoting greater access to the state's Safe Routes to School program for more walkable and pedestrian friendly communities;

-- helping veterans avoid foreclosure by authorizing the Cal Vet home loan program to develop refinancing services;
+- helping veterans stay in their homes by authorizing the Cal Vet home loan program to develop refinancing services;

-- addressing the arsenic contamination of local wells in the East Coachella Valley and ensuring low income residents have the same consumer protections as other water customers; and
+- addressing the arsenic contamination of local wells in the Eastern Coachella Valley and ensuring low-income residents have the same consumer protections as other water customers;

 Click here for summaries of Manuel's legislation.

 Manuel is a member of the following Assembly Committees: Government Organization; Insurance; Jobs, Economic Development and the Economy; and Revenue & Taxation.
 In prior legislative sessions, he has served on Accountability and Administrative Review; Aging and Long-term Care; Health; Veterans Affairs; and Rules committees.
 Click here to learn more about Manuel's committee assignments.

 Manuel is a member of the California Latino Legislative Caucus, and during the 2013 legislative session he served as its Vice Chair.
 He currently chairs the Latino Caucus' Task Force on Immigration Reform.